python/devguide/index.rst

 .. _PEP 8: http://www.python.org/dev/peps/pep-0008

+.. todo:: something about where people can turn to for help

 .. todo::
     move various files out of Misc to here (e.g., README.valgrind, Porting, SpecialBuilds.txt, maintainers.rst, etc.); asked python-dev on